Artificial Intelligence Enabled NOMA Towards Next Generation Multiple Access: Efficient Machine Learning Paradigms for Cluster-Free SIC and Beamforming Design

 \subsection{Multi-Cell Network: Distributed Learning Design}

 The multi-cell network should mitigate both intra-cell and inter-cell interference.
-When directly applying the conventional algorithms, BSs should exchange their local CSI information, which may incur overwhelming communication burdens and data privacy concerns.
-Moreover, solving the resulting high-dimensional optimization problem would lead to an intolerable high complexity.
-To overcome these issues, we extend GNN to achieve efficient distributed communication design, where BSs can coordinate by exchanging low-dimensional messages that embeds their local information.
+When directly applying conventional algorithms, BSs should exchange their local CSI information, which may incur overwhelming communication burdens and data privacy concerns.
+Furthermore, solving the resulting high-dimensional optimization problem usually leads to an intolerably high complexity.
+To overcome these issues, we extend GNN to achieve efficient distributed design, where BSs can coordinate by exchanging low-dimensional messages that embeds their local information.
 We propose a novel automated-learning GNN (AutoGNN) architecture, which can automatically learn efficient GNN architecture design to relieve the communication and computation overheads for coordination.

 We first review the conventional GNN architecture.
 Specifically, the multi-cell environment is modelled by a graph, where graph nodes and edges represent BSs and their interactions, respectively.
-The data channels and interference channels locally observed by each BS are resepectively described as the node and edge features.
+The data channels and interference channels locally observed by each BS are respectively described as the node and edge features.
 BSs can share the same GNN model parameters to reduce complexity.
 Similar with MLPs and DNNs, GNN adopts a multi-layer structure.
 Each GNN layer includes a communication round to implement message passing between agents, which has three stages as follows.

-\textbf{(i) Message embedding:} Each BS embeds local node/edge features into messages via an encoder implemented as MLP, and then passes the embedded messages to neighboring BSs.
-Here, the network width of the final MLP layer determines the size of the embedded message, termed as \textit{message embedding size} in this paper.
+\textbf{(i) Message embedding:} Each BS embeds local node/edge features into messages via an encoder implemented as MLP, and then passes the embedded messages to neighbouring BSs.
+Here, the network width of the final MLP layer determines the size of the embedded message, which is termed \textit{message embedding size} in this paper.

-\textbf{(ii) Message aggregation:} Each BS aggregates the messages received from neighboring BSs via a permutation-invariant aggregation function, such as $\max()$, $\mathrm{sum}()$, and $\mathrm{mean}()$.
+\textbf{(ii) Message aggregation:} Each BS aggregates the messages received from neighbours via a permutation-invariant aggregation function, such as $\max()$, $\mathrm{sum}()$, and $\mathrm{mean}()$.

-\textbf{(iii) Message combination:} Each BS updates the local hidden state by combining the aggregated message with the current hidden state and node feature.
-Eventually, a fully connected (FC) layer is used to output the local optimization variables at each BS.
+\textbf{(iii) Message combination:} Each BS updates local hidden state by combining the aggregated message with current hidden state and the node feature.
+Eventually, it obtains local optimization variables through a fully connected (FC) layer.